The Science Behind Strength Training to Burn Fat

 People do experience faster weight loss when they do cardio as opposed to weight training, that much is true, but what you’re losing is worth consideration.
 In terms of weight loss programs, cardio is the sprinter while weight training is the long-distance runner.

 Adding strength training to your fitness routine is easy and fun to do, because let’s be honest, how much fun can running in place for hours on end actually be?
 Talk to a strength coach or trainer, learn the correct form, and take your workouts to a whole new level.
+Ask your strength coach which strength-building exercises you should do.
+Should you do muscle targeting?
+Does yoga build muscle?
+Don’t hesitate to ask and open yourself up to learning.

 When strategizing your wellness journey, reflecting on your lifestyle and the bigger picture matters.
 If you want to be strong, fit, and healthy, a big part of that is food and nutrition.

-As previously mentioned, dieting without lifting weights reduces both fat and muscle mass, making your body weaker overall.
+As previously mentioned, restricting calories without lifting weights reduces both fat mass and muscle mass, making your body weaker overall.
 Fueling your body with healthy fats, proteins, and carbohydrates rather than cutting off entire food groups is more sustainable and provides your body with a whole diet that is nourishing and caters to your needs.
 That’s not to say that you shouldn’t take the time to reflect on your relationship with food and open your mind to new ways of eating—but it is important to face your diet from a place of self-love and gratitude.

 Talk to your doctor, see what is best for your body, and nourish yourself in ways that feel right for you.